 Block Rules Created from Alarms

 When you receive an alarm, you'll see an option to "Block" under the alarm summary.
 Depending on the type of alarm, you may see multiple options under Block.
-In the following example, you can either choose to block the specific domain or block the type of activity (Gaming) altogether.
+In the following example, you can either block the specific domain or the type of activity (Gaming) altogether.
 Depending on your selection, a new rule will be created.
 You can view and manage the rule on the Rules screen.

 Layered Logic in Rules